padalavasudha/CNN-Backdoor-Activation-Analysis/docs/findings.md

 **Task setup:** binary image classification, sunflower vs. not-sunflower, using a small 3-convolution-layer CNN (`SimpleCNN`;
 architecture in [`backend/app/model.py`](../backend/app/model.py)).
-The dataset is intentionally small — roughly 50 sunflower and 100 not-sunflower images — which keeps iteration fast but also means the AUC numbers below should be read as a directional signal from a single small-scale run, not a statistically robust estimate (see [Limitations](#limitations)).
+The dataset is intentionally small roughly 50 sunflower and 100 not-sunflower images which keeps iteration fast but also means the AUC numbers below should be read as a directional signal from a single small scale run, not a statistically robust estimate (see [Limitations](#limitations)).

 **Trigger:** a solid red square in the bottom-right corner, sized to